 |Foreo ISSA 2||346 Reviews||View on Amazon|

 The 3 BIG Question about the Foreo ISSA 2

 If you are short of time, the answers to the following 3 questions should let you know all you need to about the Foreo ISSA 2.
-If we have missed something, let us know in the comments.
+If I have missed something, let me know in the comments.

-If you want more detail, you can read our full Foreo ISSA 2 review further down the page.
+If you want more detail, you can read my full Foreo ISSA 2 review further down the page.

 1. Is there anything drastically wrong with this toothbrush?

 Just like the ISSA that came before it, there is nothing drastically wrong with this brush.

 It is a brush focused on design and providing a decent clean to your teeth.
 It looks different and boasts an incredible battery life.

 A slight upgrade on the original ISSA, the ISSA 2 does not justify an upgrade unless you need a new brush.

 Price and function will put some off and whilst technically electric, it feels like somewhat of a crossover between this and a manual brush.